stefanholzapfel/lit-translate/README.md

 <h3>Usage in lit-html:</h3>

-Use dot notation.
+The directive accepts an identifier in dot notation.
 For a Strings object like this returned from the loader:
 ```
 {
     app: {